Bocote

 Heartwood is yellowish brown with dramatic dark brown to black streaks.
 Colors darken significantly with age.
 Sapwood is a pale yellow and clearly demarcated from heartwood.
 It has a high natural luster and oily appearance.

-Hardness Rating
+Hardness (Janka)

 2,010 lbf (Very Hard)